 Despite scores of ascents and numerous new lines being developed, the Wall of Early Morning Light remained untouched for decades.

 If you have seen the Dawn Wall documentary (which I am sure you have) you would think that the duo were taking on this monumental task alone.
 But this is far from the truth.

 Since Tommy first set his sights on the wall, he has had a star-studded cast of climbers to help him work out the beta, including Jonathan Siegrist, Chris Sharma and even Tommy’s dad.

-Even during their final push, over 800 pounds of food and water were delivered to the guys from their support team by eager helpers rappelling from the top or jumaring up to their portaledge via fixed ropes.
+Even during their final push, over 800 pounds of food and water were delivered to the guys from their support team of eager helpers rappelling from the top or jumaring up to their porta-ledge via fixed ropes.

-But behind this amazing climbing achievement hides a sad story.
+Behind this amazing climbing achievement hides a sadder story.
 After Tommy’s marriage to Beth Rodden broke down in 2008, Tommy set about developing the Dawn Wall route to escape the pain of his divorce.